 The sensation of false labor is usually associated with some of these signs -

-Contractions that fades away with rest & movements
+Contractions that fade away with rest & movements

 Contractions that only pass on without getting vigorous & real